Eatrenalin: Menu and cuisine

 The menu consists of eight courses.
 A new menu is offered approximately twice a year (called "seasons") to offer variety to returning guests.
 There is a choice between the Green (vegetarian) and Red Dimension menus.

 Guests can also choose between wine or non alcoholic drink pairings when the experience is booked.

 Reception

 Due to its novel concept, Eatrenalin received international media coverage.

 The Michelin Guide lists Eatrenalin as one of the twelve most unique restaurants in the world and describes it as "futuristic."
-Gault-Millau speaks of a "journey of pleasure" and "spectacular impressions."
+Gault-Millau speaks of a "fantastic journey" and acknowledges the influence of Hangar 7 on the menu.
+On 23 June 2026, Michelin Guide awarded the restaurant its first Michelin Star.

 Other reviewers found the concept exciting but noted the high cost of the experience.